LaurentClaessens/mazhe/README.md

 ## Download and compilation

+First you need the package [exocorr](https://github.com/LaurentClaessens/exocorr) to be somewhere in your LaTeX path.

 Source are on [github](https://github.com/LaurentClaessens/mazhe).
 The main file is : ```mazhe.tex``` and a basic compilation is :
 ```bash
 pdflatex mazhe.tex